 While the tech savvy amongst us will also choose a separate router and switch to really get the most of the internet connection, most homes will be fine with just the WAPs installed.

-Proper WAPs should not be confused with ‘network extender’ devices that you plug into a powerpoint, as these devices create a separate network which will actually slow down the entire system and cause your devices to have to keep jumping from network to network as you move throughout the home.
+It's important to consult with your internet service provider to ensure the best setup.
+Proper WAPs should not be confused with ‘network extender’ devices that you plug into a power outlet, as these devices create a separate network which will actually slow down the entire system and cause your devices to keep jumping from network to network as you move throughout the home.

 Wireless Access Points by Ubiquity